CTXCS-2301-Fall2018/pa4-prophecyofagod/README.md

 # PA4
 CSC2301 Programming Assignment 4

-1. Write an assembly program that takes two integer values, #startval# and #endval# where #startval <= endval#, and sums all the integers between those two values.
-For example, if #startval# = 1, and #endval# = 5, the program would compute 1 + 2 + 3 + 4 + 5, which is 10.
+1. Write an assembly program that takes two integer values, *startval* and *endval* where *startval <= endval*, and sums all the integers between those two values.
+For example, if *startval* = 1, and *endval* = 5, the program would compute 1 + 2 + 3 + 4 + 5, which is 10.
 Some code is provided in `PA4-1.s` to get you started.
 This code creates the two integers, #startval# and #endval#, loads startval into R1 and endval into R2.
 Your program should use a loop to add up all the integers between those two numbers.
 The final result should be in R0.
 You must use a loop to do this.
 Hint:  Think about how you might write such a loop in C++ or Java, and convert that into ARM assembly.

+2. Write an assembly program that takes an integer, *n*, and computes *n!* (*n* factorial = *n * (n -1) * (n – 2) … * 2 * 1*) and puts that value into register R2.
+You are given some starter code, `PA4-2.s`, that creates the integer *n*, and reads a value in using `scanf`.
+Your code should use a loop to compute *n!*  Note that, *0!* = *1*, and *1!* = *1*.
+Try different values of *n* to test your code!

 ## Grading Rubric